mcbsd1/mcbsd1.github.io/scrnaseq-course-d2.md

 <img src="/assets/img/elbowplot.png" alt="gui1" width="1200"/>

+- If we are considering going with the default settings with `ndims = 20`, then we can clearly see that at the elbow point is at PC 11 which accounts for most variation in the dataset.

 - However, if we choose to include `ndims = 50`, then the elbow plot changes and includes 50 PCs.

 ```
 ElbowPlot(dat2Scaled2Obj, ndims = 50)
 ```

 <img src="/assets/img/elbowplot-50.png" alt="gui1" width="1200"/>

+- Now, this gives us a much broader picture and also shows more PCs are contributing to variation beyond PC 11.
+- With this plot, we can keep the value between PC 21-25.
+- In this tutorial, I have chosen PC 25 to stretch the limit and include smaller variance.
+But the value of 21 will also work fine.